- Home

 A biopsy may be done before treatment when:

-- surgery is not an option because the tumour is very small and active surveillance is suggested – a biopsy will help work out what other treatment is needed
+- alternative treatments (such as ablative therapy, active surveillance or radiation therapy) are recommended – a biopsy will help work out what other treatment is needed

 If a biopsy is done, it will be a core needle biopsy.
-For this procedure, you will have a local anaesthetic to numb the area, and then an interventional radiologist will put a hollow needle through the skin.
+You will have a local anaesthetic to numb the area, and then an interventional radiologist will put a hollow needle through the skin.
 They will use an ultrasound or CT scan to guide the needle to the kidney and remove a sample of tissue.
-The procedure usually takes about 30 minutes.
+The procedure usually takes about 30 minutes but you may need to rest for a few hours before you can go home.
+You may also have some discomfort or notice some blood in your urine.

 The tissue sample will be sent to a laboratory, and a specialist doctor called a pathologist will look at the sample under a microscope to check for any cell changes.

 In some cases, a kidney tumour will turn out to be benign (not cancer).
-Benign kidney growths, including oncocytoma and angiomyolipoma, can cause problems, and treatment may be similar to the treatment for early kidney cancer.
+Small benign kidney growths, including oncocytoma and angiomyolipoma, may not need treatment.
+If they do, it may be similar to the treatment for early kidney cancer.

 More resources